emily-palaska/mosaic/results/synthesis/query1e.md

 - LogisticRegression:<br>
 >Logistic regression is a type of classification algorithm that is used to predict the probability of a given outcome
 - RBF:<br>
->RBF is an acronym for Radial Basis Function.
-It is a type of kernel function used in
+>RBF stands for Radial Basis Function.
+It is a kernel function used in Gaussian Process Classifier.
 - Nystroem:<br>
 >Nystroem is a kernel-based method for dimensionality reduction.
 It is a wrapper around a
 - HistGradientBoostingClassifier:<br>